quantumlib/Cirq/docs/google/engine.md

    print(j.job_id, j.status(), j.create_time())
 ```

+### Listing programs

+To list the different instances of your circuits uploaded, i.e. the programs, you can use `cirq.google.Engine.list_programs()`.
-It is also possible to list programs by creation time and labels using `list_programs`.
+Similar to jobs, filtering makes it possible to list programs by creation time and labels.
-With an existing EngineProgram object, you can list any jobs that were run using that program.
+With an existing `cirq.google.EngineProgram` object, you can list any jobs that were run using that program.

 ```python
 from cirq.google.engine.client.quantum import enums